Write A Book in 2023 – Strategies

-So, you want to write a book, for reals!
+So, you want to write a book, for reals?
 Amazeballs, go for it.
+Don't be afraid of the big bad book monster.
 There’s a spot on the shelf with your name on it and plenty of room for a new eBook.
 I’m rooting for you, and I’ve got some valuable advice to pass along.
 It's info I wish I had when I first jumped on the book-writing road.
-There are must-haves you need to know about.
-Click the must-haves link for details.
+There are must-haves you need to know about (click the must-haves link for details.)
+Then there is a plan of action to get you in the right mindset.

 Writers who wait, don’t write.
 Dan Poynter points out that, “If you wait for inspiration to write, you’re not a writer, you’re a waiter.”
 Find inspiration or create it.
 Just write anyway.
 Write for pleasure because writing brings you joy.